 The manager selects from a universe of more than 4,000 stocks and looks to construct a diversified portfolio with about 100 stocks in aggregate.
-The intention is that these should represent the best opportunities within the investment themes that the manager has identified, and should come at the right price.
-The team looks at the value chain and identifies areas where it believes it is possible to generate super-normal profits (where companies have an unfair advantage) and recurring revenue.
+These should represent the best opportunities within the investment themes that the manager has identified, and should come at the right price.
+The team looks at the value chain and identifies areas where it is possible to generate super-normal profits (where companies have an unfair advantage) and recurring revenue.

-On average, the stocks that are selected for the portfolio should be capable, in the manager's view, of generating 30%-50% higher growth than the average stock in the benchmark index and the manager is prepared to pay up for this growth - roughly 20%-30% more than the benchmark, on average.
+On average, the stocks that are selected for the portfolio should be capable of generating 30%-50% higher growth than the average stock in the benchmark index and the manager is prepared to pay up for this growth - roughly 20%-30% more than the benchmark, on average.

-There is little meritin first screening for value, in the manager's opinion.
+There is little merit in first screening for value, in the manager's opinion.
 It is better to think about which companies PCT should have exposure to, and only then about what is the price he is prepared to pay.
 The team is much more likely to screen for improving business fundamentals or stocks it may have missed at the periphery of PCT's investment universe that may not be perceived as tech stocks today, but might be in the future.
-They say that an important part of this process is to think about the potential downside in a stock - how much will be lost if the investment case is wrong.
+An important part of this process is to think about the potential downside in a stock.
 For many of these stocks, missing an earnings forecast can be devastating to their rating.